jlink/how-to-specify-it/docs/README.md

 > Interestingly, the counterexample ~~QuickCheck~~ _jqwik_ reports for this property is always (0, -1) or (0, 1).
 These are not the random counterexamples that ~~QuickCheck~~ _jqwik_ finds first; they are the result of _shrinking_ the random counterexamples via a systematic greedy search for a simpler failing test.
 Shrinking lists tries to remove elements, and numbers shrink towards zero; the reason we see these two counterexamples is that `aList` must contain at least two different elements to falsify the property, and 0 and 1/-1 are the smallest pair of different integers.
 Shrinking is one of the most useful features of property-based testing, resulting in counterexamples which are usually easy to debug, because _every part_ of the counterexample is relevant to the failure.
 >
 > Now we have seen the benefits of property-based testing — random generation of very many test cases, and shrinking of counterexamples to minimal failing tests — and the major pitfall: the temptation to replicate the implementation in the tests, incurring high costs for little benefit.
-In the remainder of this paper, we present systematic ways to define properties _without_ falling into this trap.
-We will (largely) ignore the question of how to generate _effective_ test cases — that are good at reaching buggy behaviour in the implementation under test — because in the absence of good properties, good generators are of little value.
+In the remainder of this paper, In the remainder of this paper, we present systematic ways to define properties _without_ falling into this trap.
+We will (largely) ignore the question of how to generate _effective_ test cases — that are good at reaching buggy behaviour in the implementation under test — even though this is an active research topic in its own right (see, for example, the field of _concolic testing_.
+While generating good test cases is important, in the absence of good properties, they are of little value.

 ## 3&nbsp;&nbsp; Our Running Example: Binary Search Trees